Accelegator/accelegator/README.md

 Command:
 `show`

-This command is accompanied by `email` , (`show <email>`) which then brings up the student submission form in its entirety.
-It can also be used as `show
+This command is accompanied by
-<email> <field>` where `field` is a word command that is one of the `field`s
+`email` , entered as `show <email>`

-shown in `help show`.
+which then brings up the student submission form in its entirety.
+It can also be used as `show <email> <field>` where `field`is a word command that is one of the `field`s shown in `help show`.
 In that case, it would bring up a specific answer from the student's submission form.

 Command:
 `search`